Q&A with John LoMedico, VP of Corporate Development

 Q: What exactly are Acacia and Oclaro announcing?

-Until now, Acacia has been the only provider of production CFP2-DCO modules, having announced general availability back in December of 2017.
-Now, the supply chain will have a second source — Oclaro and Acacia have entered into an agreement that allows Oclaro to launch a new CFP2-DCO module based on the Acacia Meru DSP that will feature plug-and-play compatibility with the Acacia CFP2-DCO module.
+Until now, Acacia has been the only provider of production CFP2 modules, having announced general availability back in December of 2017.
+Now, the supply chain will have a second source — Oclaro and Acacia have entered into an agreement that allows Oclaro to launch a new CFP2 module based on the Acacia Meru DSP that will feature plug-and-play compatibility with the Acacia CFP2 module.

 Acacia Meru DSP